Illawarra Premier League

 The Illawarra Premier League is a regional Australian semi-professional association football league, comprising teams from the Illawarra, and South Coast regions of New South Wales.
-The competition is run under the Football South Coast body, an associate of Football NSW - a member federation of Football Federation Australia.
-It therefore fits below the national A-League and NSW wide divisions including National Premier Leagues NSW, The league sits at level 2 on the New South Wales league system, making it a level 3 league in the Australian League System.
-The major sponsor for the Illawarra Premier League is the Illawarra Mercury and as such the competition is often referred to as the Illawarra Mercury Premier League.
+The competition is run under the Football South Coast body, an associate of Football NSW – a member federation of Football Federation Australia.
+It therefore fits below the national A-League and NSW wide divisions including National Premier Leagues NSW, The league sits at level 3 on the New South Wales league system, making it a level league 4 in the Australian League System.
+The major sponsor for the Illawarra Premier League is the Illawarra Mercury and as such the competition is often referred to as the Illawarra Premier League or South Coast Premier League..

 History

 The Illawarra Premier League was founded in 1977 with Berkeley taking out the inaugural championship, defeating Fairy Meadow 1-0 in the grand final.
 Fairy Meadow had won the inaugural Premiership.

 Format

 The competition consists of 12 teams from around the Wollongong, Illawarra, and South Coast regions of New South Wales.
 Each team plays each other twice, to form a 22-round, round robin format.
 5 teams progress to a month-long finals series.
 The final two teams play-off in a grand final to determine the winner.